AqwamCreates/DataPredict-Neural/docs/API/Cores/FunctionBlock.md

 * transformedTensor: The transformed tensor that is stored in the function block.

-### setPartialFirstDerivativeTensorArray()
+### setTotalPartialFirstDerivativeTensorArray()

 ```

-FunctionBlock:setFirstDerivativeTensorArray(partialFirstDerivativeTensorArray: {tensor}, doNotDeepCopy: boolean)
+FunctionBlock:setTotalPartialFirstDerivativeTensorArray(partialFirstDerivativeTensorArray: {tensor}, doNotDeepCopy: boolean)

 ```

 #### Parameters

-* partialFirstDerivativeTensorArray: An array containing all the partial first derivative tensors to be stored into the function block.
+* totalPartialFirstDerivativeTensorArray: An array containing all the total of partial first derivative tensors to be stored into the function block.

 * doNotDeepCopy: Whether or not to deep copy the input tensor.